flythereddflagg/flythereddflagg.github.io/python_book/docs/05-Comments.md

 ```python
 #
 ```
 The proper name for this symbol is an octothorpe.
-However, I have heard the following names for it: Hash, Hashtag, Pound and Tic-tac-toe symbol.
-For the purposes of this book I will refer to it as a hash.
+However, I have heard the following names for it: Hash, Hashtag, Pound, Tic-tac-toe symbol etc. For the purposes of this book, I will refer to it as a hash.
 The hash has a special purpose that will be seen in the code you will write below.

 ```python
 # octothorpe.py